-*- coding: utf-8 -*-

 [docs]def lipschitz_prelu( input: torch.Tensor, weight: torch.Tensor, k_coef_lip: float = 1.0 ) -> torch.Tensor: r""" Applies k-Lipschitz version of PReLU by clamping the weights .. math:: \text{LPReLU}(x) = \begin{cases} x, & \text{ if } x \geq 0 \\ \min(\max(a, -k), k) * x, & \text{ otherwise } \end{cases} """ return F.prelu(input, torch.clamp(weight, -k_coef_lip, +k_coef_lip))

-[docs]def neg_kr_loss( input: torch.Tensor, target: torch.Tensor, true_values: Tuple[int, int] = (0, 1), ) -> torch.Tensor: """ Loss to estimate the negative wasserstein-1 distance using Kantorovich-Rubinstein duality.
-Args: input: Tensor of arbitrary shape. target: Tensor of the same shape as input. true_values: Tuple containing the two label for the predicted classes.
-Returns: The negative Wasserstein-1 loss between ``input`` and ``target``.
-See Also: :py:func:`kr_loss` """ return -kr_loss(input, target, true_values)
+[docs]def neg_kr_loss( input: torch.Tensor, target: torch.Tensor, multi_gpu=False, ) -> torch.Tensor: """ Loss to estimate the negative wasserstein-1 distance using Kantorovich-Rubinstein duality.
+Args: input: Tensor of arbitrary shape. target: Tensor of the same shape as input. multi_gpu (bool): set to True when running on multi-GPU/TPU Returns: The negative Wasserstein-1 loss between ``input`` and ``target``.
+See Also: :py:func:`kr_loss` """ return -kr_loss(input, target, multi_gpu=multi_gpu)

 [docs]def hinge_multiclass_loss( input: torch.Tensor, target: torch.Tensor, min_margin: float = 1, ) -> torch.Tensor: """ Loss to estimate the Hinge loss in a multiclass setup.
 It compute the elementwise hinge term.
-Note that this formulation differs from the one commonly found in tensorflow/pytorch (with marximise the difference between the two largest logits).
+Note that this formulation differs from the one commonly found in tensorflow/pytorch (with maximise the difference between the two largest logits).
 This formulation is consistent with the binary classification loss used in a multiclass fashion.
 Args: input: Tensor of arbitrary shape. target: Tensor of the same shape as input containing one hot encoding target labels (0 and +1). min_margin: The minimal margin to enforce.
-Note: target should be one hot encoded. labels in (1,0) Returns: The hinge margin multiclass loss. """ return torch.mean( ((target.shape[-1] - 2) * target + 1) * F.relu(min_margin - (2 * target - 1) * input) )
+Note: target should be one hot encoded. labels in (1,0) Returns: The hinge margin multiclass loss. """ sign_target = torch.where(target > 0, 1.0, -1.0).to(input.dtype) hinge = F.relu(min_margin / 2.0 - sign_target * input) # reweight positive elements factor = target.shape[-1] - 1.0 hinge = torch.where(target > 0, hinge * factor, hinge) return torch.mean(hinge, dim=-1)

 © Copyright 2020, IRT Antoine de Saint Exupéry - All rights reserved.
 DEEL is a research program operated by IVADO, IRT Saint Exupéry, CRIAQ and ANITI..